-BUTTON-STYLE/UNDER-PIN
+INDIRECT/UNDER PIN

-The Lynx single-channel, button-style strain gage sensor is placed in a mold behind an ejector pin.
+Each LynxTM multi-channel strain gage sensor is placed in the mold behind an ejector pin.
 As plastic is injected into the cavity, the pressure of the plastic applies force to the ejector pin; the plastic pressure force is transfered to the strain gage sensor.